Rollo: Biography

 Dudo's chronicle about Rollo seizing Rouen in 876 is supported by the contemporary chronicler Flodoard, who records that Robert of the Breton March waged a campaign against the Vikings, nearly levelling Rouen and other settlements.
 Eventually, he conceded "certain coastal provinces" to them.
-Although, scholars have debated this and have said that Rollo did not even arrive in West Francia until after the year 876, making this timeline given in Dudo wrong.
+Although, scholars have debated this and have said that Rollo did not even arrive in West Francia until after the year 876, making this timeline given by Dudo wrong.

 According to Dudo, Rollo struck up a friendship in England with a king called “Alstem”.
 This has puzzled many historians, but recently this person has been identified as Guthrum, the Danish leader whom Alfred the Great baptised with the name “Athelstan”, and was recognised as King of the East Angles in 880.

+The earliest well-attested historical event associated with Rollo is when he was a prominent leader of the Vikings who besieged Paris in 885–886 but were fended off by Odo of France.

 Dudo recorded that when Rollo controlled Bayeux by force, he carried off the beautiful Popa or Poppa, a daughter of Berenger, Count of Rennes.
-He married her, and she bore his son and heir, William Longsword.
+He married her, and they had a son and heir, William Longsword.
 Her parentage is uncertain, and may have been invented after the fact to legitimize her son's lineage, as many of the fantastic genealogical claims made by Dudo were.
 She may have come from any country with which the Norse had contact, as Dudo is a highly unreliable source who may have written his chronicle primarily as a didactic tool to teach courtly values.